puutaro/CommandClick/README.md

 Pros
 ----
 - Web browser powerd by javascript and shellscript(termux)
-- Javascript engine.
+- Javascript engine and framework.
+- Row code tool for android application development.
 - Easily turn javascript and shellscript into a GUI application in android.
 - Versatile usage for Terminal, Chrome, OS setting, etc.
 - Not only web browser but also termux gui client.
-- Offer ritch edit dialog to termux.

 Table of Contents